How Artists With Extraordinary Ability Can Self-Petition for a U.S. Green Card (With No Job Offer)

 • awards for excellence (national or international)

-• publication about your work in major media (such as a biographical piece about you and your career)
+• publication about you in trade publications or major media (such as a biographical piece about you and your career)

-• service as a judge of others in your field or an allied field (such as by serving on a review panel)
+• service as a judge of others in your field or a related field (such as by serving on a review panel)

 • original contributions of major significance (such as novel or groundbreaking works that have been recognized by experts in your field)

-• articles you authored in professional or other major media
+• articles you authored in professional publications (such as trade journals) or other major media

-• evidence of your work being displayed at exhibits or showcases
+• display of your work at exhibits or showcases

 • leading or critical roles in distinguished organizations